FaisalNarmawala/KutumbAssignment_Updated/README.md

 - Having Sad Animation
 - Having Smile Animation
 - Lip Sync With Audio
+- Email Validation Setup

 ---

 ## 🛠️ Tech Stack

 - Unity + c#
-- Use Mixamo For Animation
+- Used Mixamo For Animation
-- Use ReadyPlayerMe For Finding Best Custom Humanoid Player With Face Blend Keys
+- Used ReadyPlayerMe For Finding Best Custom Humanoid Player With Face Blend Keys
+- Blender For Face Shape Key
 ---

 ## 📦 Installation

 Easy To Install And Can Check Through Any device
-Api Use : 22
-Target Api : Automatically Hihgest